nginx/unit-docs/source/controlapi.rst

      - Description

    * - :samp:`/certificates`
-     - Responsible for SSL/TLS :doc:`certificate management
+     - Responsible for SSL/TLS
-       <certificates>`.
+       :doc:`certificate management <certificates>`.

    * - :samp:`/config`
-     - Used for general :doc:`configuration management
+     - Used for general
-       <configuration>`.
+       :doc:`configuration management <configuration>`.

    * - :samp:`/control`
-     - Queried for :ref:`application restart
+     - Queried for
-       <configuration-proc-mgmt>`.
+       :ref:`application restart <configuration-proc-mgmt>`.

    * - :samp:`/status`
-     - Queried for :doc:`usage statistics <usagestats>`.
+     - Queried for
+       :doc:`usage statistics <usagestats>`.

 .. _configuration-socket:

 The API is exposed through a socket whose type and address depend on the :doc:`installation method <installation>`.
 Its compile-time setting can be overridden at :ref:`startup <source-startup>`.
+For consistency and
+:ref:`security <security-socket-state>`,
-For consistency and :ref:`security <security-socket-state>`, our examples rely on a Unix domain socket unless stated otherwise.
-Our queries use :program:`curl`, prefixing URIs with :samp:`http://localhost` as the utility expects (the hostname is irrelevant for Unit itself), but you can use any HTTP tool you like.
+our examples use Unix domain sockets unless stated otherwise.
+Example queries use :program:`curl`, and URIs are prefixed with :samp:`http://localhost` as the utility expects
+(the hostname is irrelevant for Unit itself), but you can use any HTTP tool you like.

 .. nxt_details:: (Lack of) Configuration Files
    :hash: no-config-files

    The control API is the single source of truth about Unit's configuration.
-   There are no configuration files that can or should be manipulated; this is a deliberate design choice made to avoid issues such as:
+   There are no configuration files that can or should be manipulated;
+   this is a deliberate design choice made to avoid issues such as:

-   - Undetected invalid states:  Configuration files can be saved in an invalid state, and the issue won't be seen until reload or startup.
-The control API avoids this by validating configuration changes on the fly.
+   - Undetected invalid states:
+     Configuration files can be saved in an invalid state, and the issue won't be seen
+     until reload or startup.
+     The control API avoids this
+     by validating configuration changes on the fly.

-   - Too broad or too narrow configuration file permissions:  If a configuration file is inaccessible, it can't be loaded; if it's public, sensitive data may leak.
+   - Too broad or too narrow configuration file permissions:
+     If a configuration file is inaccessible,
+     it can't be loaded;
+     if it's public,
+     sensitive data may leak.
      The control API has a single manageable point of entry.

-   - Unpredictable behavior:  In a configuration file hierarchy, it's easy to lose track and misconfigure something.
-With the control API, the entire configuration is a single, organized, and navigatable entity.
+   - Unpredictable behavior:
+     In a configuration file hierarchy,
+     it's easy to lose track and misconfigure something.
+     With the control API,
+     the entire configuration is a single, organized, and navigatable entity.

 .. nxt_details:: Replicating Unit States
    :hash: conf-replication

-   Although Unit is fully dynamic, sometimes you just want to copy an existing setup without further modification.
-Unit's :ref:`state directories
+   Although Unit is fully dynamic, sometimes you just want to copy an existing setup without extra modification.
+   Unit's
+   :ref:`state directories <source-config-src-state>`
-   <source-config-src-state>` are interchangeable as long as Unit version stays
+   are interchangeable
-   the same, so you can use a shortcut to replicate a Unit instance.
-Also, this works with the Docker :doc:`images <howto/docker>`.
+   as long as Unit version stays the same, so you can use a shortcut to replicate a Unit instance.
+   Also, this works with the Docker
+   :doc:`images <howto/docker>`.

    .. warning::

       Unit's state can change its structure between versions and must not be edited by external means.

    On the machine where the *reference* Unit instance runs, find out where the state is stored:

    .. code-block:: console